StoneT2000/lerobot-sim2real/docs/zero_shot_rgb_sim2real.md

 Note that we still use the simulation environment here but primarily to determine how to crop the background image.
 If the sim camera resolution is 128x128 (the default) we crop the greenscreen image down to 128x128.
 Once the greenscreen.png file is saved, modify "greenscreen_overlay_path" key in the env_config.json file to include the path to that file.

-## 1.4 Determine the Real World Camera Extrinsics
+## 1.4 Determine the Real World Camera Extrinsics / Intrinsics

 For sim2real transfer we want to train our robot from the same camera view as the real world camera.
 We will be using the [EasyHEC package](https://github.com/StoneT2000/simple-easyhec) to optimize and predict the real world camera extrinsic parameters (the translation and rotation of the camera relative to the robot base).
 This method is used as it is fairly automatic compared to past approaches that use checkerboards (hand-eye calibration) or the previous iteration of this guide (manually moving the camera).
+Currently only realsense cameras are supported, others can also be supported if you modify the code to figure out the camera intrinsics

 To start the process, make sure you mount the robot back and then run